OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-27.md

 ## 1 Chronicles 27:5

-The third commander of the army for the third month was Benaiah, the son of Jehoiada the priest, as chief;
+Benaiah, son of Jehoiada the priest, was the third commander of the army for the third month;

 > and in his division were 24,000.